20260518

 New Moon

 Back to the Horse and Jockey at Ossett to return the Diet Pils.
 Ally weary.
 It was polling day in Leeds.
-This afternoon Samuel and I walked over to the school where we went behind the screen together to and made a cross on the ballot paper for the ill-fated double barrelled Tory candidate.
+This afternoon Samuel and I walked over to the school where we went behind the screen together and made a cross on the ballot paper for the ill-fated double barrelled Tory candidate.
 Ally stayed home with her feet up and she asked me to vote on her behalf.
 I explained that the rudiments of our democracy prevents this.

 -=-